*Updated September 2022

 And the sad truth is that not many airlines and aircraft producers are ready to switch to sustainable air travel if it affects their bottom line.
 So what’s the solution to all this?
 Investing in innovation.

 We already talked about how small production runs inflate the price of synthetic kerosene, so how do we overcome that?
-Build more plants, increase production, and constantly encourage the development of technology that finds new ways to feed the engine of decarbonization and sustainable air travel.
+Build more plants, increase production, and constantly encourage the development of decarbonization technology that finds new ways to feed the engine of zero emissions and sustainable air travel.

 If nothing else, giants across all industries have to face two realities.
 The first one is that decarbonization is key in ensuring that a future exists at all.
 The second reality, one that’s closer to the wallet, is that the future of air travel is in sustainability, which means that sustainability is a lucrative business opportunity for forward-thinking CEOs.
 Disruptive technologies are turning away from old, inefficient, and harmful practices to new, eco-friendly, sustainable, and regenerative methods.